JuliaEdmunds/Top-Trumps/README.md

 The first API is the one we have used during the course (https://pokeapi.co/).
 It was quite straightforward to work with as we had enough numerical data to choose for the stats
 ### NBA_Games
 We used https://www.balldontlie.io/ for NBA_Games.
 It is quite an unusual one but all ids contained valid data we could use
-### NBA_Player
+### NBA_Players
-We used https://www.balldontlie.io/ also for NBA_Player.
+We used https://www.balldontlie.io/ also for NBA_Players.
 We had to write a small standalone program to extract valid ids we can use for the Top Trumps game.
 Also, we have switched height and weight from imperial to metric units

 ## Tasks